fakeheal/digital-garden/content/notes/programming/Sorting.md

 ## Insertion sort

+^b2e209

 Time complexity: $O(n^2)$

 Fast for small input sizes and is performed _in place_.
+It may have different running time on two sequences of the same size.
+Depends on the degree to which the two sequences are sorted.

+**Best case** occurs if the input array is already sorted, it runs for linear time.

 ![Визуализация на Insertion sort](notes/assets/insertion-sort-visualisation.gif#invert_B)